Mrs Victor Bruce: Motor racing record breaking

 Bruce borrowed an AC Six car (PF6465) from Selwyn Edge, and started the 1927 Monte Carlo Rally from John o' Groats.
 After travelling 1700 mi in 72 hours without sleeping, she finished sixth overall, and won the Coupe des Dames, for the women's class.
 On 28 January 1927, she departed Monte Carlo on an 8000 mi endurance trial through Italy, Sicily, Tunisia, Morocco, Spain, and France.
 She drove the car 1000 mi around the Montlhéry oval circuit near Paris, then finally returned to England.
 On 9 July 1927, she departed from London in the same car (PF6465), once again accompanied by her husband plus a journalist and an engineer.
 They drove through France, Belgium, the Netherlands, Germany, Denmark, Sweden, Finland, and finally planted a Union Jack about 250 mi north of the Arctic Circle.
 It was farther north than anyone had previously driven, a record that remained unbroken until the 21st century.

 On 9 December 1927, she and her husband, assisted by J. A. Joyce, started a 10-day endurance record in fog at Montlhéry, driving an AC Six fitted with a racing screen but minus roof, mudguards and lights.
 The average speed was 68 mph over about 15000 mi.
 On 6 June 1929, she drove a Bentley 4½ Litre at Montlhéry for 24 hours, to capture the world record for single-handed driving, averaging over 89 mph.

+Bruce was a member of the London Ladies' Motor Club a motorcycle club for women based in London, founded in 1926/7 by racer and stunt rider Jessie Hole (later Jessie Ennis).
+The club president was Kathleen Pelham Burn (Countess of Drogheda), Betty Debenham was press secretary and other members included Nancy Debenham, Marjorie Cottle and Violette Cordery.